-If you’re reading this article, you might be one of the professionals whose work is vitally important to the healthcare field, even though you don’t wear white coats or scrubs.
-Or, you may be a care provider looking to move into the ranks of hospital management.
+You may be a care provider looking to move into the ranks of hospital management.
 Every day, healthcare administrators help hospitals, insurers, and other care providers navigate the complex medical, financial, legal, and social aspects of nearly 18 percent of America’s economy.
 They help ensure that care reaches the people who need it, both now and in the future, in a rapidly changing industry subject to political and budgetary pressures.
 Here at College Choice we’ve created rankings for best traditional on-campus degrees, online degrees, and most affordable.

 Some healthcare administrators may work closely with care providers in hospitals, while others interact with patients and insurance providers.
 They can be found behind the scenes in hospitals, managed care organizations, long-term care facilities, home health agencies, and consulting firms.
 According the Bureau of Labor Statistics, they typically focus on tasks including: